-Phil Wilson was one of the two new goalkeepers brought in by Wayne Turner at the close of the 2001/2 season to replace the departing duo of Paul Wilkerson and Dean Greygoose.
-The change was greeted with mixed feelings by the Boro fans, however the majority probably felt a change between the sticks was needed.
+Phil Wilson was one of the two new goalkeepers signed by Wayne Turner at the end of the 2001-2 season to replace two others heading out the door: Paul Wilkerson and Dean Greygoose.
+Boro’ fans greeted the change with mixed feelings.
+But most felt the change between the sticks was needed.
+So, in came Wilson as number two; playing back-up to Mark Westhead at least to start with.

-Wilson came to Boro as number two, second to Mark Westhead, Phil was a young up and coming keeper signed from Oxford City but seemed very shaky under pressure especially from crosses.
-During pre-season friendlies many of the Boro fans were very unhappy with he looked and hoped that he just needed to settle in.
+Phil was a young keeper signed from Oxford City.
+But he did seem very shaky under any sort of pressure – especially from crosses.
+Many of the Boro’ fans were very unhappy with how he looked during pre-season friendlies; hoping that he just needed to settle in.

 First team outings were at a premium here, however; Wilson sitting on the bench nearly every game.
 But he always delivered the goods when asked.
 And to his credit nearer the end of his Boro’ career, he twice came on during the second half of games (Yeovil and Swansea) and made match-winning saves.
 It was at that point that we thought he might just be reaching his potential.
 Alas, not.